Planning to travel to Tulum on a budget?

 cheap eats in Downtown Tulum

-- El Camelo Jr.: Known for their fresh seafood plates and ceviches, El Camelo Jr. is a Tulum institution.
+- El Camelo Jr.: Known for their fresh seafood plates and Mexican ceviches, El Camelo Jr. is a Tulum institution.

 - Antojitos La Chiapaneca: While not an authentic Yucatan food, Mexico and tacos al pastor are synonymous.
 Try this Mexican staple dish at La Chiapaneca, a late night favorite among locals and visitors.